Car reviews - Mercedes-Benz - A-class - A200

 The German car-maker has prioritised new in-cabin technologies for its entry-level passenger model, debuting its Mercedes-Benz User Experience (MBUX) infotainment system in the A200 that utilises a massive 10.25-inch screen.

-All features you would expect from a premium product are there, including satellite navigation, digital radio and Apple CarPlay/Android Auto compatibility, but it’s the extra gear that will really appeal to the car-buying tech enthusiast.
+All features you would expect from a premium product are there, including satellite navigation and digital radio, but it’s the extra gear that will really appeal to the car-buying tech enthusiast.

 No less than five USB Type-C ports for fast charging and quick data exchanges are littered throughout the cabin – one in the front storage cubby next to a 12V charging socket, two in the front centre armrest and another two for rear occupants.